 Anne was also a steadfast member of Delta Kappa Gamma for many, many years.
 She became a effective leader for the Special Projects Committee.
 Her enthusiasm and sense of fun helped her collect large amounts of money for the clean, water project and for Pennies for Peace.
 Under her direction Feed My Starving Children became a significant annual fundraiser for our group.
 She was a great friend to the women of Delta Kappa Gamma.

 Anne passed away much too soon at the age of sixty-three.
 We miss her so much, but we carry in our hearts her memory and the simple things she taught us.
 Her sweet spirit will always be with her friends, her students, their parents, and her dear brother, Jon.

-The Gamma Gamma Chapter Service Projects Committee selects a high school female student as a candidate for the Anne Fussell Recruitment Grant.
-She must show intention to pursue a career in teaching in the field of Early Childhood/Primary (Knd.-3rd) Education and have attended a school in School District #211.
+The Gamma Gamma Chapter Service Projects Committee selects a high school female student as a candidate for the Anne Fussell Memorial Recruitment Grant.
+She must show intention to pursue a career in the field of education and exhibit the caring characteristics of Anne Fussell, an early childhood teacher, for whom this memorial grant honors.
+The candidate must have attended a school in School District #211.

 When our chapter budget allows, we will support our winners during their college years with funds for books, etc. and welcome them into our chapter after graduation.